moonwhaler/CivitScraper/readme.md

 - `{nsfw}`: NSFW status (nsfw/sfw)
 - `{year}`: Creation year
 - `{month}`: Creation month

+The organization system intelligently creates the directory structure and formats file paths using these placeholders, ensuring a consistent and logical organization scheme.

 ### API Rate Limiting and Circuit Breaker